natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/Beaufighter%20Mk%20VIc.md

 Enemies to be aware of are nimble fighters like [[Bf 109 (Family)|Bf 109s]] and [[Yak-9 (Family)|Yak-9s]] which are nimble and fast fighters to engage the Beaufighter Mk VIc.

+The aircraft can also be used to support ground units in combined battles, as it gains access to two 250 or 500 pound bombs.
+The 500 pound bombs are recommended in all cases, as the 250 pounders only have 51 kg explosive mass, compared to the 128.9 kg in the 500 pound bombs.
+While this can dispatch armoured targets, it requires the pilot to land the bomb within 4 meters of enemy tanks to even have a chance of destruction.
+Additionally the Beaufighter Mk VIc has access to fire extinguishers for the engines, which can be extremely helpful in the contested environment found in ground battles.
+This can help extinguish engine fires which would have normally destroyed the aircraft, allowing pilots to limp back to base on only one engine.

 === Manual Engine Control ===
 {| class="wikitable" style="text-align:center"
 |-